-Welcome to Alicante, one of Spain’s most beautiful cities and a major summer tourist destination.
+Welcome to Alicante, one of Spain’s most beautiful cities and a major European tourist destination throughout the year.
 It is the jewel of the Costa Blanca coastline, and there is plenty to do and see.

 Once you have arrived and settled into your holiday accommodation, make a point of exploring this exciting city.

 Here are some top locations you should include on your visit…

 Castillo de Santa Barbara

 Climb up to the 10th century fortress that is at the heart of Alicante’s rich history.
 Built around the ninth century, the castle is immaculately preserved and, in fact, easily accessible by lift all the way to the top of Mount Benacantil for those who don’t fancy walking.
 As to be expected, there are imposing views all around from the rooftop ramparts.

 Once you have arrived at the castle, expect to spend a few hours here – it’s the perfect destination for a day trip.
 Take a tour of the preserved interior rooms where you will find artefacts and information aplenty.
 There is a café and a market in the courtyard for handmade souvenir purchases.

 Don’t forget to visit the City of Alicante Museum (MUSA), which is located inside the castle and has 10 exhibition halls showcasing the history of the castle and the city.

 Museums and Art

 In addition to MUSA, Alicante is home to several other noteworthy museums including…

 The MARQ Provincial Archaeological Museum offers an award-winning journey that takes Alicante from the Roman era to more recent times.
 Take a look at the local geography and nature behind the landscape that surrounds Alicante, with the help of artefacts, audio visual displays and interactive exhibitions.